pinacai/PINAC_Workspace/README.md

   ```

 > ### ⚠️ Warning
-> _No proper Google Sign In button added, you will automatically directed to SignIn page when you run a command related to Google App task, for only once, for first time._
+> _No proper Google Sign-In button added, you will automatically directed to the SignIn page when you run a command related to a Google App task, for only once, for the first time._
 >
-> **Soon we will add a signIn button...**
+> **Soon we will add a Sign-In button...**

 ## 💁 Contributing
 Contributions to PINAC Workspace are welcome!
 Here’s how you can contribute: